bkur808/diseaseSpreadSim/README.md

         Scenario 3: Same parameters as scenario 2 - implementation of masks with 50% adherence and 50% effectiveness  for both healthy and sick wearers (prevent healthy from catching and sick from spreading)
         Additionally during the peak of their sickness (turns 15-3 of 20 turn sickness) people stop moving (quarantine)

-There are three basic ways to run our simulations, each will be explained below.
+There are three basic ways to run our simulations, each will be explained below:

         1 - Manually - turn-by-turn
         2 - Automatically with Visual
         3 - For Statistical Analysis

-1 - Manually
+1 - Manually:

         Initializing - terminal commands below
                 import simGrid ; test = simGrid.Grid()
                 test.test1()    (or test2()/test3() for other premade scenarios)